prime-run/xremap/README.md

 If you specify a map containing `held` and `alone`, you can use the key for two purposes.
 The key is considered `alone` if it's pressed and released within `alone_timeout_millis` (default: 1000) before any other key is pressed.
 Otherwise it's considered `held`.

+When `free_hold` is set to `true`, this behavior changes.
+The `held` action is triggered for the key as soon as another key is pressed.
+If the key is released without any other key being pressed during the hold, the `alone` action is triggered.
+This mode ignores `alone_timeout_millis` and is useful for creating a modifier key that also has a tap action. e.g., `Alt` acts as `Shift` when held, and can be held with no timeout and at the same time, preserve single press action. but as Escape when tapped.

 ### keymap